amzn/rheoceros/doc/SLACK_NOTIFICATION_SETUP.md

-# Slack notification setup for IF apps
+# Slack notification setup for RheocerOS apps

 > **⚠ Important:**
 This implementation relies on Slack workflow to send notifications as a DM or to a specific channel, and free Slack plans does NOT have access to Slack workflows.